Cyphershadow24ar/Leet-Code/README.md

 84. (1758) Minimum Changes To Make Alternating Binary String
 76. (1792) Maximum Average Pass Ratio
 77. (1848) Minimum Distance to the Target Element
+78. (1855) Maximum Distance Between a Pair of Values
 75. (1865) Finding Pairs With a Certain Sum
 76. (1877) Minimize Maximum Pair Sum in Array
 77. (1878) Get Biggest Three Rhombus Sums in a Grid